snswrld/nueve4/nueve4/readme.txt

 - [Fix] Wishlist button looking distorted on the product page with sticky add to cart enabled
 - [Fix] magic tag for {meta_author} not rendering the author avatar
 - [Fix] Modified the check for the sidebar so that it does not conflict with the individual post settings
-- [Fix] Disable Neve Styles on Custom Single Product and Products Archive Elementor Templates
+- [Fix] Disable Nueve4 Styles on Custom Single Product and Products Archive Elementor Templates
 - [Fix] Compatibility for Gutenberg widgets editor inside the customizer
 - Add ability to self-heal theme mods in case of corrupted value
 - Remove Otter compatibility for Gutenberg Templates

 == Resources ==
-* Neve Icons based on Font Awesome Icons licensed under CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/).
+* Nueve4 Icons based on Font Awesome Icons licensed under CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/).

 All images are licensed under CC0.